livin880/errbit-pavel-cookbook/README.md

 5.Run recipe added in run-list for node

   knife ssh name:hostname* -x username* -P password* "sudo chef-client"

+  *Please be patient recipe kan take some time untull will be finished*

+6.Once Chef-infra client finished login with user which was used to run recipe on node where Errbit was installed and retrieve password for first access execute command:

+rake db:seed

+7.Copy email and password from point 6 and open in browser http://IP_address:3000

+*Replace IP_address by IP of node where was installed Errbit*